 It is easy to focus on what is happening around us.
-However, if we focus on it too long, we can become anxious, frustrated, fearful, stressed out, and it can have a negative effect on the body.
+However, if we focus on it too long, we can become anxious, frustrated, fearful, and stressed out, which can negatively affect the body.

-Paraphrasing Matthew 6:25-33 says take no thought for your life what you need to eat or wear because your Heavenly Father knows what you have need of.
-We seek first the kingdom of God and His righteousness and everything will be added to us.
+Paraphrasing, Matthew 6:25-33 says, take no thought for your life what you need to eat or wear because your Heavenly Father knows what you need.
+We seek first the kingdom of God and His righteousness, and everything will be added to us.

-Any challenge or situation that we encounter, we should go to God in prayer and in the word of God about it.
+We should go to God in prayer and in the word of God about any challenge or situation we encounter.

-Our spiritual Father Abraham is a great example to follow on focusing on God and seeking the kingdom way of doing things.
+Our spiritual Father Abraham is a great example to follow in focusing on God and seeking the kingdom’s way of doing things.

-Your current state do not consider, God will deliver!
+Your current state does not consider; that God will deliver!

-Prayer: Lord, I thank you that all of your promises are “Yes” and “Amen.”
-I am a winner because God, you always causes me to triumph through you.
-I do not grow weak in my faith, but stronger giving glory to God.
+Prayer: Lord, I thank you for all your promises being “Yes” and “Amen.”
+I am a winner because God always causes me to triumph through you.
+I do not grow weak in my faith but stronger, giving glory to God.
 I am fully persuaded that what you promised is done.
 I repent for letting situations define my outcome, living in doubt and unbelief.
-God just like you feed the birds, you take care of me.
+God, just like you feed the birds, you care for me.
 I thank you for your finished work.
-In Jesus name Amen!
+In Jesus’ name, Amen!

 Read the blog link: “Fix Your Gaze, You’ll Be Amazed”